-This Constitution and By-laws may be amended in whole or in part at any regular or special meeting of the Association by a vote of two-thirds of the members present, provided that notice of such proposed amendment (i) shall have been given at a previous regular meeting or (ii) shall be given to the members of the Association in the Association’s publication or by other separate written notice at least 45 days before the meeting at which such proposed amendment is to be considered.
+This Constitution and By-laws may be amended in whole or in part at any regular or special meeting of the Association by a vote of two-thirds of the members present, provided that notice of such proposed amendment (i) shall have been given at a previous regular meeting or (ii) shall be given to the members of the Association by written and/or electronic notice at least 15 days before the meeting at which such proposed amendment is to be considered.

 Approved June 7, 1969

 Amended June 5, 1982

 Amended June 2, 2007

 Amended June 7, 2008